sheredom/hashmap.h/README.md

 ### Fundamental Design

 The hashmap is made to work with any arbitrary data keys - you just provide a pointer and size, and it'll hash that data.
-Comparison is done using `memcmp`, so zeroing out padding data is advised in structs.
+The default hasher is a crc32 variant using hardware intrinsics if possible, and the default comparer just uses `memcmp`, so zeroing out any padding in struct keys is advisable.

 ### Create a Hashmap